VR-25/djs/README.md

 Time must be in 24 hours format.

-For any of the arguments, except `["command(s)"]`, one can use only the first letter, e.g., `djs d 23 00 "am start -n android/com.android.internal.app.ShutdownActivity"` — shutdown the system at 23:00, daily.
+For any of the arguments, except `["command(s)"]`, one can use only the first letter, e.g., `djs d 23 00 "reboot -p"` — shutdown the system at 23:00, daily.

 A schedule name has the format `[hour][minute]` , e.g., /data/media/djs/`2230` (runs daily), /dev/djs/`1218` (runs once).